Want to change the way you eat? Grab your FREE intuitive eating resource guide!

 If you’re new to meal planning, here are some of my favorite resources.

-Most of the sources of fiber are fruits, vegetables, whole grains and legumes – foods that have several nutrient benefits.
+The majority of food sources of fiber are fruits, vegetables, whole grains and legumes – foods that have several nutrient benefits anyway.

 Many clients come to me with goals of “eating healthier,” without really knowing or understanding what the actually means.
 It can be a big, vague goal.